jessramosdata/Product-Funnel-SaaS-FinTech/README.md

 ### Skills:

-SQL: CTEs, Joins, Case, aggregate functions
+#### SQL: CTEs, Joins, Case, aggregate functions

-Power BI: Dax, writing functions, ETL, calculated columns, data visualization, data modeling
+#### Power BI: Dax, writing functions, ETL, calculated columns, data visualization, data modeling

-Python: Pandas, Matplotlib, Numpy, Writing functions, building a product funnel, statistics
+#### Python: Pandas, Matplotlib, Numpy, Writing functions, building a product funnel, statistics

+### Results:

+Creating a dashboard to track product orders gives product and sales stakeholders visibility into the product funnel both overall and for specific clients.
+Because of democratizing this data, stakeholders are now able to self serve, and the analytics team now has 5 less hours of ad hoc requets per week.
+This analysis showed us that almost 50% of orders fall out before entering the workflow, and less than 25% of users enter their banking credentials to connect their account.
+According to the model built in Python, increasing user interaction rates by 1% will result in $285 more in daily revenue and increasing completed bank logins by 1% will result in $405 more in daily revenue.